SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DomHelper_class.md

 Once you have read the `DomInstance`, you can get or alter the field values.
 See the [examples](xref:DOM_Altering_values_of_a_DomInstance) for more info on how to do this.

 > [!TIP]
-> When you need to read multiple `DomInstances` using their IDs, it is more efficient to build one big OR filter and read them in one call instead of retrieving them one by one.
-There is a helper method available for this called `Tools.RetrieveBigOrFilter()` see the [DOM best practices page](xref:DOM_best_practices#try-to-limit-the-number-of-crud-calls) for more info.
+> When reading multiple `DomInstances` using their IDs, it is more efficient to build one large OR filter and read them in a single call instead of retrieving them one by one.
+The `Tools.RetrieveBigOrFilter()` helper method is available for this.
+See [DOM best practices](xref:DOM_best_practices#try-to-limit-the-number-of-crud-calls) for more info.

 #### Filtering

 To specify which `DomInstances` need to be retrieved from the database, you can build filters using the `FilterElement` structures.

-To start a filter, you need to specify the field you want to filter on using the `DomInstanceExposers` class.
-Once a field is selected, you can choose the comparer and provide a value.
-These filters can then be concatenated to each other with AND and OR conditions.
+Start a filter by specifying the field you want to filter on using the `DomInstanceExposers` class.
+Once a field is selected, choose the comparer and provide a value.
+These filters can then be concatenated with AND and OR conditions.

 **Base properties:**